zowe/community/Technical-Steering-Committee/guidelines/breaking-changes.md

     - Removing a UI component without adding an alternative way how to access the functionality.
     - Altering an icon’s pictogram significantly while retaining the icon name.

+5. Configuration-specific breaking changes:

+    - The configuration file format used by Zowe's software changes (for example, from JSON to YAML)
+    - A property in the configuration changes to a more restrictive type (for example, from number to boolean)
+    - A property in the configuration changes meaning (for example, the meaning of an integer is changed, or a boolean swaps - meaning)
+    - A property becomes required that was previously optional
+    - A property is removed which prevents a previous behavior (for example, no longer being able to customize ciphers)

 **Examples of non-breaking changes:**

 1. CLI-specific non-breaking changes: